 However, the great observer of the American political scene H.L.
 Mencken (1880-1956) observed that “For every complex problem, there is a solution that is simple, clear, and wrong.”

 To bring about the changes needed, the populist leader says she or he needs to be freed from the shackles of checks on power that is part of democracy.
 Here’s Jay Bookman again, “ . . . strong leaders do not allow themselves to be bound by restraints that lesser mortals might face―matters of law, treaty, arithmetic, practicality, morality.
 Because you know who abides by the rules?

 “Losers do.
 And what we need are winners.”

-The Populist Party in America was found in 1892.
-Its core supporters were farmers in the Midwest and South who opposed the Republican and Democratic Parties because they felt ignored by them.
+- The Populist Party in America was founded in 1892.
+Its core supporters were farmers in the Midwest and South who opposed the Republican and Democratic parties because they felt ignored by them.
 The party was pro labour and against railroad interests and banks.
 It merged with the Democratic Party in 1896.
 A few diehards kept campaigning under the Populist Party banner, but they finally gave up in 1908.

 - “What is Populism, and What Does the Term Actually Mean?”
 David Molloy, BBC News, March 6, 2018.

 - “What Is a Populist?”
 Uri Friedman, Atlantic Magazine, February 27, 2017.

 - “The Problem With Populism.”
 Cas Mudde, The Guardian, February 17, 2015.